JZHANG4362/Additive-Effect-Assisted-Learning/MIMIC3/README.md

 - The original data of this study come from [MIMIC-III, a freely accessible critical care database][MIMIC].
 To get access to the data set, please apply through [physionet][physionet] and complete the required trainings.

-- For illustration purpose, we replace the original dataset by a simulated one.
+- For illustration purpose, we replace the original dataset by a simulated one, stored in `MIMIC_simulated_data.csv`.